dgreenslade/cma/part3/ReadMe.md

 # Part 3

-Sample FLASK app to serve officer data through an API to a technical audience.
+Sample Flask app to serve officer data through an API to a technical audience.

 ## Running the app